 The “What I Wish I Knew” series of articles is a service of AAPP’s Resident and New Practitioner Committee.
 Articles are intended to provide advice from experts for students, residents, and new practitioners.
 Articles are not intended to provide in-depth disease state or pharmacotherapy information nor replace any peer-reviewed educational materials.
 We hope you benefit from this “field guide” discussing approaches to unique problems and situations.

-Amy M. VandenBerg, PharmD, BCPP
+Amy M. VandenBerg, PharmD, BCPP, FAAPP

 Clinical Associate Professor